Top 10 inpatient EHR vendors by market share

 But what about the remaining hospitals that have not yet installed EHR systems?

 The holdouts tend to be on the smaller end of the spectrum in terms of both revenue and bed count and typically have more specialized facilities.
 Specifically, psychiatric hospitals are the most likely to not have adopted an EHR yet as they were excluded from the initial funding from the HITECH Act and Meaningful Use programs, which made adopting these platforms more expensive.
 Additionally, psychiatric hospitals are bound by rigorous privacy guidelines that present barriers to adopting certain EHRs.

 What’s next for EHRs?

 EHR systems do a great job of managing the patient record, but they can lack functionality for other services.

-We will also start to see ancillary systems such as laboratory information systems, oncology management tools, operating room software, and other deeper-level integration programs start to tie together not only hospitals but also associated sites of care like physician groups and surgery centers.
+Developers are increasingly incorporating features such as laboratory information systems, oncology management tools, operating room software, and other deeper-level integration programs to promote interoperability between hospitals and associated sites of care like physician groups and surgery centers.

 Healthcare Insights are developed with healthcare commercial intelligence from the Definitive Healthcare platform.
 Want even more insights?
 Start a free trial now and get access to the latest healthcare commercial intelligence on hospitals, physicians, and other healthcare providers.